Schmidtbit/Bus-Route-Optimization/README.md

-# Modeling Austin's Public Transit System
+# Bus Routing with Genetic Algorithms for the City of Austin

 ## Objective
-Build a __Genetic Algorithm__ modeling class that can be used to design optimized bus transit routes for Austin's public transportation system with the purpose of attracting more riders and relieving road congestion.
+Build a __Genetic Algorithm__ modeling class that can be used to optimize bus transit routes for Austin's public transportation system with the purpose of attracting more riders and relieving road congestion.

 ## Background
 City governments and researchers have been studying different ways to design efficient and useful transportation networks for over a century.
 Industry calls it the __Transit Network Design Problem__ and it aims to optimize across many objectives with a large potential solution space.
 Non-linear problems like this one have seen success using a Genetic Algorithm approach.